 That brings us to Praesidus and their watches dedicated to these two paratroopers from WWII.
-Most of the time, it’s the old watches that come with a history, but in this case, the history is built into these new watches themselves.
+Most of the time, the old watches come with a history, but in this case, the history is built into these new watches themselves.

-Given that US manufacturing had gone over to war production the A-11 type was made by Bulova, Elgin, and Waltham here in the states in the millions.
+Given that US manufacturing had gone over to war production, the A-11 type was made by Bulova, Elgin, and Waltham here in the states in the millions.
 They even found their way into service with the British, Canadian, and Soviet militaries.

-A nice little extra is a miniature dog tag with a QR code that your cell phone camera can scan to take you to their website to register your watch for the standard two-year warranty.
+A little extra is a miniature dog tag with a QR code that your cell phone camera can scan to take you to their website to register your watch for the standard two-year warranty.

 Winding and setting the watch is a snap, and the movement of the crown feels smooth and sturdy.
-Even though this watch models a utilitarian timepiece meant for the military the Praesidus recreations have a high-quality look and feel to the bands, case, and hardware.
+Even though this watch models a utilitarian timepiece meant for the military, the Praesidus recreations have a high-quality look and feel to the bands, case, and hardware.
 They didn’t go cheap on any of it.
-The best way to say it I guess is that these are watches that look like you paid a decent amount to get good quality without spending ridiculous money on something you’d be afraid to mow the lawn wearing.
+The best way to say it is that these are watches that look like you paid a decent amount to get good quality without spending ridiculous money on something you’d be afraid to mow the lawn wearing.